bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Last lecture
 _December 6_

-A quick review and work on some extra fun problems!
+A quick review and some extra fun problems!

 __Resources:__